michael2012z/BitBible/markdown/JPS/files/Isa.md

 4. For every boot stamped with fierceness, and every cloak rolled in blood, shall even be for burning, for fuel of fire.

-5. For a child is born unto us, a son is given unto us; and the government is upon his shoulder; and his name is called Pele-joez-el-gibbor-Abi-ad-sar-shalom;That is, Wonderful in counsel is God the Mighty, the everlasting Father, the Ruler of peace.
+5. For a child is born unto us, a son is given unto us; and the government is upon his shoulder; and his name is called Pele-joez-el-gibbor-Abi-ad-sar-shalom;

 6. That the government may be increased, and of peace there be no end, upon the throne of David, and upon his kingdom, to establish it, and to uphold it through justice and through righteousness from henceforth even for ever.
 The zeal of HaShem of hosts doth perform this.